-The advantage of this forward genetic approach is that it allows the identification, without a priori assumptions, of molecules critical to survival of terminally differentiated neurons in the mammalian central nervous system (CNS).
+The advantage of this approach is that it allows the identification, without a priori assumptions, of molecules critical to survival of terminally differentiated neurons in the mammalian central nervous system (CNS).
 Analysis of these mutants and determination of the underlying molecular defects, combined with identification of single-locus suppressor/enhancer genes of these mutations, will allow identification of the molecular mechanisms that underlie neuron death in the aging CNS and enhance progress toward prevention and development of effective therapies.

-Mistranslation and neurodegeneration.
-Purkinje cell loss in mice homozygous for the spontaneous sticky (sti) mutation is associated with accumulation of ubiquitinated proteins in the cytoplasm, ER, and nucleolus.
-We have determined that the sti molecular defect is a point mutation in the editing domain of alanyl transfer RNA (tRNA) synthetase (AlaRS).
+Purkinje cell loss in mice homozygous for the spontaneous sticky (sti) mutation is associated with accumulation of ubiquitinated proteins in the cytoplasm, endoplasmic reticulum, and nucleolus.
+We have determined that the sti molecular defect is a point mutation in the editing domain of alanyl tRNA synthetase (AlaRS).
 The aminoacyl tRNA synthetases establish the genetic code that links each amino acid to its cognate tRNA that bears the anticodon triplet of the code.
-The high accuracy of protein translation is largely due to the precision of these aminoacylation reactions, and much of this accuracy resides in the editing domains of these synthetases that clear misactivated amino acids or mischarged tRNAs.
+The high accuracy of protein translation is largely attributable to the precision of these aminoacylation reactions, and much of this accuracy resides in the editing domains of these synthetases that clear misactivated amino acids or mischarged tRNAs.
 In collaboration with Paul Schimmel (Scripps Research Institute), we demonstrated that the sti mutation causes an increase in mischarged tRNAAla.
 This likely leads to random misincorporation of amino acids at Ala codons, ultimately causing production of unfolded, heterogeneous proteins.
 The loss of translational fidelity in sti mutant mice is an exciting new mechanism underlying neurodegeneration.

 Portions of these projects were supported by grants from the National Institutes of Health.